RROS-Lab/.github/resource/ContributorGuide.md

 1. Write the README

-1. Add a ".rosinstall" file if necesary
+1. Add a ".rosinstall" file if necessary